avocado.utils.network package

 Bases: Exception

-Base Exception Class for all exceptions
+Base Exception Class for all network utility exceptions.

 avocado.utils.network.hosts module